programadorthi/kotlin-routing/README.md

         // Catch any exception (change to be specific if you need) exception<Throwable> { call, cause ->
             // exception handled
-        }
+            // You can redirect from here.
+See redirecting route above or unit tests }
     }